XYPHOX1/Privacy-Policy/privacy-policy.md

 [برهم] ("the App") is developed by [Barham Auto].
 This Privacy Policy explains how we handle your information.

 ## 2. Information We Collect
-The App does **not** collect, store, or share any personal or sensitive user data.
+The App collects user data for [Data is collected solely for order processing], all user data will be deleted after 90 days of storing.
 The App requires an internet connection for [loading online data].

 ## 3. Permissions Used
 The App uses the **INTERNET** permission to function properly.
 No other permissions are required.